US-Artificial-Intelligence/algemap/README.md

 ## Variables

 The variables folder contains substitutable words or phrases to insert into problem templates.
-The files are CSVs, but each cell is read in as if it were JSON.
+The files are txts such that in each row, there are any number of quoted strings.
+The strings on each row are separated by spaces (split using POSIX rules) and then parsed using JSON.

 ### Names